Intrepid Mental Wellness, PLLC

 If you have thoughts of hurting yourself, including suicidal thoughts, it’s important to seek emergency medical attention right away.
 You need to follow up with long-term help at Intrepid Mental Wellness if you:

 Or if your borderline personality disorder results in risky behavior, you need to get help if you have regular sexually transmitted diseases (STDs), motor vehicle accidents, or gambling debt.
 These are just some of the red flags that your condition is affecting your actions.

 Treated borderline personality disorder often involves a collaborative approach that includes both psychotherapy (talk therapy) and specialized medications.
-At Intrepid Mental Wellness, Chelsey works closely with your mental health practitioner to ensure you’re getting the care you need.
-She may also prescribe medications, such as:
+At Intrepid Mental Wellness, our psychiatric nurse practitioners work closely with your mental health therapist to ensure you’re getting the care you need.
+We may also prescribe medications, such as:

 These medications are known to minimize symptoms and help restore your sense of well-being.
-Because medications for borderline personality disorder take several weeks or months to take effect, it’s important to meet with Chelsey regularly to ensure you’re progressing healthfully.
-Chelsey can even help you learn to cope and pinpoint triggers that worsen your condition.
+Because medications for borderline personality disorder take several weeks or months to take effect, it’s important to meet with your provider regularly to ensure you’re progressing healthfully.
+Our psychiatric providers can even help you learn to cope and pinpoint triggers that worsen your condition.

 You can get help for borderline personality disorder today at Intrepid Mental Wellness.
-Book your initial evaluation through the online scheduling feature, or call the clinic.
+Book your initial evaluation by submitting a "contact us" inquiry or by calling the clinic.